In a nutshell

 Across from the Cais do Sodre train station is the historic Mercado da Ribeira market hall.
 It’s been fully renovated and now houses a little paradise called the Time Out Market.

 With more than 30 food stalls, you can find everything your heart desires: Portuguese cuisine, burgers, sushi, sweets, and more.
-If you have a vacation rental with a kitchen, you should also check out the stalls with fresh fish, meat, and veggies.
+If you have an apartment with a kitchen, you should also check out the stalls with fresh fish, meat, and veggies.

 Prices range from relatively cheap to pretty expensive.
 Since the Time Out Market has become one of Lisbon’s most popular markets in recent years, it’s earned a bit of a reputation as a tourist trap.
 We don’t see it that way though.
 But it’s still a good idea to first check out the different stalls before deciding where to eat.